Álvaro Martín (footballer)

-Álvaro Martín de Frías (born 15 January 2001) is a Spanish footballer who plays as a midfielder for Real Madrid Castilla.
+Álvaro Martín de Frías (born 15 January 2001) is a Spanish professional footballer who plays as a midfielder for Segunda División club FC Andorra.

 Club career

 Born in Madrid, Martín first joined Real Madrid's La Fábrica in 2012, from Getafe.
 Released in 2016, he spent a year at Rayo Vallecano before returning to Los Blancos in 2017.

 On 1 October 2020, after finishing his formation, Martín was loaned to Prva HNL side Šibenik, for one year.
 He made his professional debut two days later, coming on as a second-half substitute for Emir Sahiti in a 0–2 home loss against Osijek.

+On 18 August 2021, Martín moved to Primera División RFEF side Internacional de Madrid on loan for the season.
+He returned to Real Madrid in July 2022, after scoring 10 goals, and became a mainstay with the reserves also in the third division.

+On 1 August 2023, Martín signed a three-year contract with Segunda División side FC Andorra, with Real Madrid retaining 50% over a future sale.